Pusto background!

 ORTHOGRAPHY

 Pushto has been written in a variant of the Persian script (which in turn is a variant of Arabic script) since the late sixteenth century.
 Certain letters were modified to account for sounds specific to Pushto.
 Until the spelling system was standardized in the late eighteenth century, the representation of these consonants varied greatly.
 The Pushto alphabet, which has more vowel sounds than either Persian or Arabic, represents the vowels more extensively than either the Persian or the Arabic alphabets.
+With the adoption of Pushto as a national language of Afghanistan, some revisions of the spelling system have been made in the interest of clarity.
+In Pakistan, the classical spelling standard is not always followed.
+There is a tendency to substitute the Urdu forms of letters.

 LINGUISTIC SKETCH